 Also, keep in mind that movement itself can substitute in part for having kinesthetic objects about.
 So if you can plan to have learners move – change seats, go in group to flip charts, do a physical activity – having a huge number of kinesthetic objects should not be necessary.

-Here’s another approach: Rather than having things out and about, even in none/some/lots configurations, how about having a central “toy chest” or “goody barrel” from which learners can choose to select something(s) to have with them if they wish.
-You can have it by the entrance door or sign-in sheet, and they can be instructed to pick something if they wish.
+Here’s another approach: Rather than having things out and about, even in none/some/lots configurations, how about having a central “toy chest” or “goody barrel”?
+Then learners can choose to select something(s) to have with them if they wish.
+You can have it by the entrance door or sign-in sheet.
+They can be instructed to pick something if they wish.
 I am often teaching in situations where people are at assigned tables, so the none/some/lots approach doesn’t really work.

 Hope these are helpful.